Escape from Germany: Plot

 In August 1939, Mormon Elder Branch President Norman Seibold was sent to Prewar Germany as a missionary in Stuttgart where there was a parade with a multitude of German citizens saluting to Hitler, in which he was struck by a Gestapo officer for failing to salute.
 Later, he met with Elder Anderson at the train station and encountered a book burning rally in which a Gestapo officer confiscated Anderson's Articles of Faith Book and tossed it into the fire.
 Soon, word has spread that Nazi Germany planned to invade Poland, Elder Richard Barnes of the Frankfurt Missionaries Office reached out to US Ambassador at the Embassy but failed to convince him.
 Barnes then received a directive from President M. Douglas Wood to get all their missionaries out of Germany.
-Later, Seibold and Anderson were ordered to evacuate and leave for Holland while urging other missionaries to flee, including a German couple who were to stubborn to leave their homeland.
-He soon learned that a fellow German Elder was conscripted.
+Later, Seibold and Anderson were ordered to evacuate and leave for Holland while urging other missionaries to flee, including a German couple who were too stubborn to leave their homeland.
+They eventually agreed to leave.
+They soon learned that a fellow German Elder was conscripted.
 Elsewhere, German Branch President Biehl managed to get British Sister Erma Rosenhan a stamp of approval to leave Germany for London, however, he was conscripted by the Nazis and was set to depart.

 Seibold was later briefed by Wood to search for all the missionaries throughout West Germany.
 He found it difficult and was prepared to give up, but after watching a Gestapo Officer accost a Jewish Family, he regained his confidence and continued his search, managing to find some missionaries after whistling a tune of "Do What is Right".
 With some fellow missionaries in his care, he began traveling by train to various cities.
 Back in Frankfurt, Wood and Barnes heard a broadcast that Holland would close their borders at midnight.
 Seibold and the others arrived at the station in Emmerich where they were set to leave for Holland, meanwhile in Frankfurt, Wood immediately ordered the office to be closed down and evacuated while everyone inside was clearing the building.
 As Seibold distributed cash to his fellow missionaries at the train station, they were confronted by a Bahnschutzpolizei guard who attempted to confiscate their cash, but Seibold stood up to him and demanded to meet with a Military Police officer.
 Seibold was brought to a Captain at the station where the Captain blasted the Railway Guard for his outrageous accusations and gave Seibold a stamp of approval to leave with his fellow missionaries.
 Sister Rosenham soon reached Holland, desperate and broke, but soon encountered a Mormon Elder looking for fellow missionaries to enter from Germany.